mypdns/matrix/.gitlab/merge_request_templates/Adult.md

 ### All Submissions:
 - [x] Have you followed the guidelines in our [Contributing](CONTRIBUTING.md) document?
-- [ ] Have you checked to ensure there aren't other open [Merge Requests (MR)](../merge_requests) or [Issues](../issues) for the same update/change?
+- [x] Have you checked to ensure there aren't other open [Merge Requests (MR)](../merge_requests) or [Issues](../issues) for the same update/change?
-- [ ] Added ScreenDump for prove of False Positive
+- [x] Added ScreenDump for prove of False Positive

 ### Todo
-- [ ] RPZ Server (Team members)
 - [x] Added to Source file?

 /label ~"NSFW Adult Material"
 /assign @AnonymousPoster @Spirillen
 /estimate 15m
-/weight 4
+/weight 1